-Studies have shown that athletes frequently suffer long term consequences from a simple sprained ankle.
-The reason for these problems are long standing issues with scar tissue and muscle wasting.
+Studies have shown that athletes frequently suffer long-term consequences from a simple sprained ankle.
+The reason for these problems is long-standing issues with scar tissue and muscle wasting.
 This is a glimpse of how rare it is in our culture to undergo a necessary period of rehabilitation after injury.
 The average sprained ankle actually requires a minimum of 3 months of daily rehabilitation, let alone more significant injuries.
 The residual weakness left when behind when we don’t do this work is often a major contributor to plantar fasciitis cases.

 Plantar Fasciitis Caused By leg Length Discrepancies